 Candidates from the various rank lists, in priority order, are invited through personal letters and announcements in the local press and the Internet by the ESC to participate in the PTP, based on a decision of the Minister of Education and Culture, which is communicated to the ESC and is prepared according to a needs assessment conducted by the MoEC.
 Candidates are required to confirm their interest in participating in the PTP in writing, before the end of the second week of April.
 Candidates declining the offer are removed permanently from the rank lists and new candidates are invited in the same manner to take up the emptied positions.
-The ESC communicates the final list of participants to the MoEC and the PI.
+The ESC communicates the final list of participants to the MoEC and the UCY.

-All participants in the PTP, who attend the working hours sessions of the programme, receive a monthly allowance of around $\in$ 510 (£300), which can differ slightly, from person to person, depending on the distance the trainees have to travel in order to attend the programme.
+All participants in the PTP, who attend the working hours sessions of the programme, receive a monthly allowance of around $\leq$ 1.025, for the eight months of the programme.